Grants

 (Oct 2008) Co-investigator.
 Pro and anti-sociality in adolescences: a psycho-neuro-economic perspective.
 ESRC FEC £2,768,308 with an ESRC contribution of £1,975,846.

 (Feb 2008) Co-investigator.
 Targeted Mental Health in Schools Programme Evaluation (Dept for Schools & Families). £1,498,164.
+(PI Roger Murphy)

 (June 2007) HSSSG.
 PI.
 Schools on fire: examining antecedents and responses to fires in educational and youth establishments in Nottinghamshire.

-(Aug 2005) PI. £295,437 SDO Evaluating staff morale on in-patient units – final short list.
+(Aug 2005) Principal-investigator. £295,437 SDO Evaluating staff morale on in-patient units – final short list.

-(2004) PI.
+(June 2004) Principal-investigator.
 DoH forensic bid: evaluating addiction treatment programmes in prisons and high security hospitals costs included replacement cost for PhD student, £45,626.